Pasta Alla Norma

 Continue reading Spring Vegetable Penne with Lemon Cream Sauce

 I’ve been in a bit of a cooking rut recently; I’ve had a difficult time figuring out what new recipes I want to try.
 Luckily, Cooking Light always has some inspiration for me.
-This time, it came in the form of a lamb burger.
+This time, it came in the form of a lamb burger, or more specifically, Lamb Burgers with Feta Mint Spread.

 This lamb burger recipe is actually half lamb/half beef and is really simple to make.
 I also made sweet potato fries as a side, super delicious!